MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-share-guides-hub.md

     ![Guides model-driven app example](media/Guides-Hub.png "Guides model-driven app example")

-## Limiting Access to the Guides model-driven app
+## Limit access to the Guides model-driven app

 When you create a guide in the PC authoring app, the content is stored in the Microsoft Dataverse.
 The Guides model-driven app enables you to access and view guide content from the Dataverse quickly.
 You can also make modifications through the Guides model-driven app.
 For example, you can [deactivate a guide](admin-deactivate-guide.md), [share content](admin-access-teams.md), or [create a 3D object-collection](workflow-example-2.md).